birchpoplar/saasops/README.md

 - GRANT ALL PRIVILEGES ON DATABASE postgres TO testuser; (so can connect with an engine)
 - ALTER USER testuser CREATEDB; to create new DBs
 - ALTER DATABASE template_test_db OWNER TO testuser;
+- ALTER TABLE (all_tables) OWNER TO testuser: -- Need to do this for the five tables) Should have this as an SQL script that user can call into psql to set up correctly

+also need template_customer_db - or maybe even just standard db template

 ## SQL scripts